Parul1999/HTMLQuestions/README.md

 ### **53. What is `rel="noopener"` and `rel="noreferrer"` in links?**
 - `rel="noopener"` prevents security issues in `target="_blank"`.
 - `rel="noreferrer"` prevents the sending of the **referrer URL**.

+These are more or less handled in the modern browsers but to add a layer of security from end.

 #### **Example:**
 ```html